Nicklas Bendtner: Rosenborg BK

 On 6 March 2017, Bendtner signed for Norwegian club Rosenborg for an undisclosed fee.
 He made his debut as a second-half substitute in the Mesterfinalen of 2017 against Brann, and supplied the assist for the second goal in a 2–0 win.
 He also scored his first league goal in his Eliteserien debut against Odds at Lerkendal.
 On 12 August, Bendtner scored a trivela goal from outside the penalty box in a 2–1 win over Molde FK.

 Bendtner won his second consecutive Mesterfinalen in the 2018 event, scoring the only goal of the game against Lillestrøm, nutmegging defender Marius Amundsen en route to goal.

 Copenhagen

 On the transfer deadline day, 2 September 2019, F.C.
 Copenhagen signed Bendtner on a deal until the end of the year.
 On 17 December 2019 it was confirmed, that Copenhagen would not extend his contract and Bendtner left the club again at the end of 2019.
-He scored his only goal in a cup tie against FC Nordsjælland on 31 October 2019.
+He scored his only goal in a cup game against FC Nordsjælland on 31 October 2019.